alonch/gha-step/README.md

 ## Inputs

+### `matrix` (required)
+Matrix configuration in YAML format that defines the combinations to run in parallel.
+Each key-value pair in the matrix becomes an environment variable with the `MATRIX_` prefix.

+Example:

 | Input   | Description                                | Required |
 |---------|-----------------------------------------------|----------|
 | matrix  | Matrix configuration for parallel execution    | Yes      |